 Income taxes do what the name implies.
 They tax the income you earn.
 Federal income taxes are both progressive and marginal.
 Marginal means that there are different tax rates for different income brackets.
 The top earners pay a high tax rate, but only on the amount of money they have in that top bracket.

 So if you’re paying taxes for 2019 and you have $50,000 of taxable income, you will pay 10% on the first $9,875, 12% on your income between $9,875 and $40,125 and then you will pay 22% on income between $40,125 and $50,000.
 Since the highest income bracket for you has a rate of 22%, you would say that you’re in the 22% bracket.
 However, that doesn’t mean the government taxes all your income at 22%

-The income tax brackets and rates for 2018 are different from previous years because of the new tax plan passed in late 2017.
+The income tax brackets and rates for and 2018 and 2019 are different from previous years because of the new tax plan passed in late 2017.
 To understand how these new tax rates will affect your taxes, check out our article on Trump’s tax plan and how it will affect you.

 Tips for Saving Money